OpenframeProject/Openframe-NodeClient/README.md

-# OpenFrame-NodeClient
+# Openframe-NodeClient
-A simple OpenFrame CLIENT prototype written in Node.
+A simple Openframe client prototype written in Node.

 This minimal client sets up a websocket connection with a specified username and displays a browser window into which images can be pushed.
 The idea is that this runs on a dedicated Raspberry Pi, and displays the images full screen using chromium in kiosk mode.